buserror/rf_bridge/README.md

 ## The Linux Bits
 The linux bit sits on the serial port, reads diggested messages and 'maps' them to MQTT messages.
 For dumb on/off switches it uses a file containing the mapping; but there is an extra decoder for the temperature/humidity sensor.
 The mapping is'nt terribly clever and use a flat file.

-The linux process uses libmosquitto to connect to a broker.
+The linux process uses libmosquitto to connect to a MQTT broker.
 I might try to do away with the libmosquitto requirement, as I don't think I need all the features (and footprint) it brings.
 I just need a unsecured connection to a broker, and let the broker be 'clever' and do encryption bridging if needs be.

 The linux bit also subscribes to the mapped messages, and when it received a MQTT notification that hasn't been sent by itself, it just passes it on to the AVR board for transmisssions.
-That means you can have a Dashboard with switches, or use Alexa etc to send the messages on the RF link.
+That means you can have a Dashboard with switches, or use Amazon Alexa etc to send the messages on the RF link.
 No need for a web interface etc, just use MQTT.
+I personally use Node-Red to do the Alexa Logic bits.

 ## The Hardware Bits
+Note: The hardware has [it's own page](kicad/README.md).

-Need to finish that -- current prototype uses an Arduino Mega and a RF433 receiver + transmitter.
+For prototyping I used an Arduino Mega and a RF433 receiver + transmitter.
 I ended up using 2 antennas separated by about 20cm on the prototype, it works, even if the receiver is a bit overwelmed for a little while after I transmit anything.
 It otherwises requires no extra hardware.
-The only thing I did was add a 100Ohm resistor in series with the receiver output, as I was seeing a lot of ringing on the oscilloscope.
+The only thing I did was add a 100R resistor in series with the receiver output, as I was seeing a lot of ringing on the oscilloscope.

 The 'real' hardware will be an Arduino nano v3.0 with an Atmega 328p.
 Powered via the USB port.
 I've designed a board using Kicad already, and the PCBs are on the way. https://oshpark.com/shared_projects/ZqEOBR2t
 Hardware uses a NXP RF switch for sharing an antenna in half-duplex, and apart from a bit of filtering that's about it!
 More later.